🎉 Enjoy Free Shipping on U.S. orders above $50+

-5 Incredible Soy-free Vegan Proteins
+5 Incredible Soy-Free Vegan Proteins & Top Plant-Based Protein Picks

 Whether you're a vegetarian or just looking to mix up your protein intake with a healthy variety of plant protein, soy is no longer one of the healthiest choices.
 In fact, most of the soy on the market comes from genetically modified seeds, which have been designed to resist chemical pesticides—and kill the pests themselves, making the plants technically pesticides.
 Not exactly appetizing!
 Beyond that, soy can alter your hormone levels, which can lead to a number of health risks.
 But still, soy dominates our food choices, and particularly in the plant protein category—from high performance protein powders and energy bars to veggie burgers, dogs, and other mock meats.
 So how do you still get the benefits of a plant protein while also avoiding soy?
 Try these 5 alternatives:

 1. Hemp: The hemp seed is getting a lot of notoriety lately because of its incredible health benefits.
 It's loaded with an especially beneficial ratio of the essential fatty acids Omega 3 to 6; it also contains a good chunk of plant fiber, which is an important part of every diet.
 But it's the incredibly digestible protein that makes hemp so loved by athletes, vegetarians, and everyone in between.
 Along with a wallop of amino acids and antioxidants, hemp is one of the highest protein plant foods available.
-A couple spoonfuls of hemp seeds will do the trick, or if you’re a smoothie lover, mix in a high quality hemp protein powder to up your daily protein intake.
+A couple spoonfuls of organic hemp seeds will do the trick, or if you’re a smoothie lover, mix in a high quality hemp protein powder to up your daily protein intake.

 2. Chia: A tiny, unassuming seed, the chia is actually quite a nutritious powerhouse!
 Like the hemp seed, chia contain lots of healthy omega fatty acids, antioxidants, and fiber, along with a complete and highly digestible protein.
 It also absorbs a lot of liquid—as much as 12 times its weight—making it an excellent choice in hydration and helping you to feel full longer.